Luann00/Etch-a-Sketch/README.md

 # Etch-a-Sketch2

 This project was created as part of The Odin Project.
-I used this project to practice some CSS and manipualting the DOM with JavaScript.
+I used this project to practice some CSS and manipulating the DOM with JavaScript.

 Live Preview: [https://luann00.github.io/Etch-a-Sketch2/](https://luann00.github.io/Etch-a-Sketch/)